Global regularity and large time behavior for some inviscid Oldroyd-B models in $\mathbb{R}^2$: Introduction

+for $d=2$ and ${\rm div}~u=0$.
+By virtue of the refined estimate in Besov spaces with index $0$, the authors \cite{Bahouri2011} prove the global well-posedness for the Euler equation in the borderline case and obtain the exponential growth estimate of vorticity in $B^0_{\infty,1}$.
+Considering global existence for \eqref{eq2} in critical Besov space, the main difficult for us is to estimate external force in the equation of $\Gamma$.
+We find that exponential dissipation for $\tau$ is crucial, which can prevent the exponential growth of external force in the equation of $\Gamma$.
+Thus we obtain the exponential growth estimate of $\Gamma$ in $B^0_{\infty,1}$, which implies the global existence for \eqref{eq2}.

+Finally, we study about large time behaviour for \eqref{eq0} with $\nu=0$ and $d=2$.
+Since the structural trick $\Gamma$ transfer dissipation from $\tau$ to $u$ for \eqref{eq0}, we obtain the dissipation energy estimate for $(u,\tau)$ which is useful to prove large time behaviour with large data.
+By the Fourier splitting method, for any $l\in N^{+}$ and $t>0$, we get initial time decay rate see \cite{Luo-Yin,Schonbek1985}.
+By virtue of the time weighted energy estimate and the logarithmic decay rate, then we improve the time decay rate to $\|(u,\tau)\|_{H^1} \leq C(1+t)^{-\frac{1}{2}}.$

 The paper is organized as follows.
 In Section 2 we introduce some notations and give some preliminaries which will be used in the sequel.
-In Section 3 we prove that the 2-D co-rotation Oldroyd-B type model admits a unique global strong solution in Sobolev space.
-As a corollary, we prove the global existence of the Hooke models near equilibrium.
-In Section 4 we prove that the 2-D co-rotation Oldroyd-B type model admits a global strong solution in critical Besov space.
-In Section 5 we study the $H^1$ decay of global solutions to the general Oldroyd-B type model for $d=2$ by virtue of the Fourier spiltting method.
+In Section 3 we prove that the 2-D co-rotation inviscid Oldroyd-B model admits a unique global strong solution in Sobolev space.
+As a corollary, we prove global existence of the inviscid Hooke model near equilibrium.
+In Section 4 we prove that the 2-D co-rotation inviscid Oldroyd-B model admits a global strong solution in critical Besov space.
+In Section 5 we study the $H^1$ decay rate of global strong solutions to the noncorotation inviscid Oldroyd-B model for $d=2$ by virtue of the Fourier splitting method.